What is DPI?

 Have you ever zoomed into your monitor so close that images no longer look crisp, but rather a close-up of a Monet painting?
 When zoomed in, the images lose their visibility and turn into little dots of color.
 Those dots are called pixels.
 The more dots (or pixels) you have, the better the image will look when printed.
 This is also what we refer to when we say “dpi” or “dots per inch.”

 What 300dpi Mean?

-If you receive a resolution warning when uploading your files please send your files to firstname.lastname@example.org.
+As you can see, high-resolution images play a crucial role when printing products that provide an image in the design.
+If you receive a resolution warning when uploading your files, please send your files to firstname.lastname@example.org.
 One of our file processors will be able to check the files and let you know if higher resolution images need to be provided.